M. Kumaran Son of Mahalakshmi: Soundtrack

 The songs and background score was done by Srikanth Deva.
 The song "Ayyo Ayyo" interpolated the Malaysian song "Hati Kama", composed by Pak Ngah.
-The song "Chennai Senthamizh" is based on "Chennai Chandrama" from the original, which in turn is based on "Mahaganapathim" by Muthuswami Dikshitar, and is set in the raga Nattai.
+The song "Chennai Senthamizh" is based on "Chennai Chandrama" from the original, which in turn is based on "Mahaganapathim" by Muthuswami Dikshitar, and is set in the Carnatic raga Nattai.
 The original composers of both of these songs were not given credit.